rafbgarcia/angular-parse-wrapper/README.md

 Parse Wrapper
 =====================

-A wrapper for better integrating AngularJs and Parse
+A wrapper that integrates Parse with Angular's lifecycle

 ## Using